-Pilot became suspicious of Richard Russell a year before he stole airplane from Sea-Tac
+‘Airplane of opportunity’?
+Richard Russell raised pilot’s suspicions a year before Sea-Tac jet heist

 During the recording of the call from Russell’s former co-worker, he told a dispatcher that Russell was “not a maintenance guy, he’s just a ramper.”

-But the man added Russell recently had been trained for the Tow Team, which would’ve taught him “how to turn the airplane on and work some of the systems so that you can get it towed from one gate to the other.”
+But the man added Russell recently had been trained for the Tow Team, which would’ve taught him “how to turn the airplane on and work some of the systems so that you can get it towed from one gate to the other.

 “That’s how he knew how to turn on the airplane and start the engines and all that,” the man said.